AdityaBahl/Learn-Kotlin/README.md

 ## Why Kotlin?

-Kotlin is a programming language that was developed by JetBrains, a software development company based in Russia.
+**_Kotlin_** is a programming language that was developed by JetBrains, a software development company based in Russia.
 It is a cross-platform, statically-typed, and open-source language that is fully interoperable with Java.

-There are several reasons why someone might choose to use Kotlin:
+There are several reasons why people choose to use Kotlin:

 1. **_Interoperability with Java:_** Since Kotlin is fully interoperable with Java, developers can use existing Java code and libraries in their Kotlin projects, and Java developers can easily start using Kotlin in their projects.